How To Keep Warm (Without Overheating) On Cold Winter Nights

 According to Mattress Advisor’s most recent survey, 58 percent of people typically sleep unclothed, and many others sleep partially clothed or in shorts and a t-shirt.
 If you dislike the cling or heaviness of winter clothes while you sleep, it’s all up to your bedding to keep warm on winter nights.
 That said, you still don’t want to get too warm, which can make you sweat.
 And you want to avoid the claustrophobic feel of heavy blankets.

 Thankfully, there is a way to sleep “just right”—not too hot, not too cold.
-With the right bedding, you can get a good night’s rest under the covers no matter the weather.
+With the right bedding, like warm and cozy bamboo sheets, you can get a good night’s rest under the covers no matter the weather.

 Bedding and Biology